divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 #### Image Overlay ####
-Overlays allow you to layer an image, movie, or liver source on top of your source.
+Overlays allow you to layer an image, movie, or live source on top of your source.
 This can be used for custom guides for framing around your productions lower thirds, a background that will later be chroma keyed into the shot, or video footage you need to match framing or exposure in.

 After enabling the "image overlay" option, you'll be shown a list of sources.
 To learn about loading image sources, see the [loading stills](#Loading-Stills) section.